gscarv13/twitter-redesign/README.md

 - Ruby on Rails v 6.x.
 For more information on how to install Ruby on Rails, please follow this [link](https://guides.rubyonrails.org/getting_started.html)

+- Make sure you have PostgreSQL installed on your machine.
+For more information on how to set it up please follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)

 ### Setup and Install

 - Clone this repository using the link above (click on the 'code' button)
 - Open a terminal and `cd` to the cloned repository
 - Run `bundle install` to install ruby gems required the dependencies
 - Run `yarn` to install javascript required the dependencies
+- Run `bin/rails db:create` to create database
-- Run `bin/rails DB:migrate` to migrate the database
+- Run `bin/rails db:migrate` to migrate the database

 ### Usage